clux/probes/content/post/2023-10-01-drop-down-terminal.md

 ## Looks

+Behold; a semi-transparent, tabbed terminal hovering above two browser windows (showing the editing process of this very post):

 [![alacritty in foreground with zellij tabs and helix open with transparency](/imgs/term-drop.png)](/imgs/term-drop.png)

-This is using a transparent theme in `helix`, with 80% opacity in alacritty, and disabled blur in `hyprland` to selectively see through below (like for say live updates to the markdown rendering).
+This is using a transparent theme in [helix](https://helix-editor.com/), with 80% opacity in alacritty, and disabled blur in `hyprland` to selectively see through below (like for say live updates to the markdown rendering).
 On mac, the setup and looks are very similar to this.

 > For times when transparency is too annoying you can [bind a key to change the `helix` theme](https://github.com/clux/dotfiles/blob/dfcf3d8eb3ae48b8f1ff0df0dffb7d2b7ec65680/config/helix/config.toml#L12-L13) to something fully opaque (most themes are opaque).
+A quick `F1` press ultimately slides the terminal away from view anyway.

-## Basic Setup
+## Core Concept

 The idea is to have a __persistent terminal__ that is __hidden away__ in a "special place" and bind a key to toggle the visibility of this terminal.
 Then we rely on `zellij` to provide tabs.

 > The choice of terminal emulator and multiplexer is not super important.
 You could probably use `kitty` + `tmux`, or straight `wezterm` (which has tabs mgmt built-in) if you prefer, and achieve the same results.

+On __wayland__ that place is a __special workspace__, whereas on mac we use `sticky` windows.

 ## Alacritty Setup
 My preferred setup is to always launch `zellij` at `alacritty` start by configuring the default shell in the `alacritty.yml` config: